aallam/openai-kotlin/README.md

 val openAI = OpenAI(apiKey)
 ```

-> ℹ️ OpenAI encourages using environment variables for the API key.
+> **Note**: OpenAI encourages using environment variables for the API key.
 [Read more](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).

 Use your `OpenAI` instance to make API requests.
 [Learn more](guides/GettingStarted.md).